penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/team-members/readme.txt

 = No limitation for the Free version =
 The free version of the Team Members plugin is **not limited**.

-The [PRO version](https://wpdarko.com/items/team-members-pro/) adds new features: New picture on hover, member height equalizing, full-width pictures, additional info. box, picture filters, per-member color and two more social links for each member.

 = Available fields =
 * Firstname
 * Lastname